Eyakub/Problem-solving/README.md

 # Problem-solution
 Hi I'm MD.
-Eyakub Sorkar, I love programming though i am noob here.
-Like to solve easy problem :p never mind.
+Eyakub Sorkar, programming enthusiast.
+I'm a software engineer with 2+ years of experience in web development.
+I have a passion for programming and I love to learn new things.